 There are several stages involved in the editing process, although not every author will need to use all of them.
 I am sometimes approached by an author for proofreading, when what they really want – or need – is line editing.
 For a summary of the different stages please click here, but in brief the services I offer are:

 - Manuscript assessment – another useful tool for a work in progress, but a more economic option than a developmental edit.
 I will read the entire manuscript (perhaps making the odd on-screen comment but otherwise not editing the text, except perhaps for small sections as examples).
 I will then prepare an editorial letter of two to perhaps fifteen pages, dealing with the strengths and weaknesses of the MS (plot, characterisation, point of view, etc.) with suggestions.
 Remember, though, that after this stage you’ll need to do a lot more work on your book, which will then require other services (developmental editing; line or copy-editing; proofreading).

 - If you require copywriting, please contact me.
 I can recommend several experienced copywriters, depending on your needs.

 My charges vary according to the complexity of the project, and it would be virtually impossible to give even a ball-park figure here.
 However, my charges are in line with SfEP guidelines which are given as an hourly rate.
 I can also quote per one thousand words (except for MS assessments), which is easier to quantify, and this will vary from £15 to £24 per thousand words depending on the level of editing and number of passes required – and it’s worth noting for short projects that I have a minimum fee of £50.
 I always ask for a 10% (or £150, whichever is greater) booking fee (which will be deducted from the balance due at the end of the project), and 50% of my fee is payable in advance.
 The fee, assuming the project is delivered to me as a Word file, covers:

-- The work agreed, as one or two stages of editing (or more, as arranged), or as an editorial letter.
+- The work agreed, as one or two passes of editing (or more, as arranged), or as an editorial letter.